NORCatUofC/rain/README.md

 ##### Combined Sewer Overflows
 Build on the work of [istheresewageinthechicagoriver.com](http://istheresewageinthechicagoriver.com) and examine the link between rainfall and the various sewer overfall points.
 How much rainfall does it actually take before we start dumping, and where?
 How does rain have to fall in order to predict what it takes to cause a CSO?
 How often do we dump sewage in Lake Michigan, and how much rain does it take?
 This group is currently jamming on data -- mostly in Python.
 Come join us.

-##### Rainfall Distribution
-How can it be thunderstorming in one part of the city, and dry in another?
-When predicting things like basement flooding or combined sewer overflows, geography of the rainfall most certainly matters.
-How complete of a dataset can we put together?
-How far back can we go?

 ##### Transportation
 Rainfall affects transit patterns, taxi ridership, divvy demand, and causes that pesky Uber surge pricing.
 This team will explore the relationship.